What is Google Zanzibar?

 Fun fact: Abhishek Parmar, one of the co-creators of Google Zanzibar and Airbnb Himeji, is a technical advisor to the Oso engineering team.

 Oso Cloud is free to get started – try it out.
-If you’d like to learn more about Oso Cloud or ask questions about authorization more broadly, set up a 1x1 with an Oso engineer.
+If you’d like to learn more about Oso Cloud or ask questions about authorization more broadly, come say hi to us on Slack.

 Level up your authorization knowledge